sergiotapia/magnetissimo/README.md

 TBD - We need to write some easy to follow guides here.
 HELP WANTED!

+We want to explain how to run Magnetissimo on:

+- Windows
+- Linux
+- Mac

 ### Contributing:

 We have a `.tool-versions` so you can use ASDF to install the right versions